Home/Fish/Smoked Catfish Claw

 Smoked Catfish Claw Tacos with Mango Salsa

-Delicious tacos filled with smoked catfish claws and topped with a vibrant mango salsa for a burst of flavor.
+Delicious tacos filled with smoked catfish claws and topped with a vibrant mango salsa for a tropical twist.

 Ingredients